PDC-support/hpc-intro-retired/_episodes/10-tipstricks.md

  - It is almost always worthwhile to test how your job scales with number of processes.
  - Use a problem state or configuration that best matches your intended production runs.
  - Scaling should be measured based on the overall performance of the application.
  - Running a test:
     1. Run a series of jobs with varying number of nodes and threads
        - Ranging from 1 to the number of processing elements per node for threaded jobs.
-       - Rangingfrom 1 to the total number of processes requested for MPI.
+       - Ranging from 1 to the total number of processes requested for MPI.
     2. Time how long it takes to complete (using wallclock time or equivalent).
     3. Measure multiple independent runs per job size.
     4. Measure using multiple computer systems if possible/relevant.